 - 11. Section 32A(2) of the Act provides that where an application for variation of conditions of licence are made; "(i)f the Director-General considers it to be in the public interest, the Director-General may require the applicant to publish notice of the application in the way, and within the period, specified by the Director-General". - 12.
-In this application, the Deputy Director-General exercised her discretion and did not require the applicant to advertise the application "given it was for a limited period of time and given the nature of the matter". - 13.
-It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 14.
-The Commission notes that the Director-General also forwarded a copy of the application to the Northern Territory Police, Fire and Emergency Services ("NTFRS") for comment. - 15.
-With respect to this application; the DOH, NT Police and NTFRS did not have any adverse comment or objection.
-The Darwin City Council ("DCC") advised that it "supports variations for extensions of trading hours (2 hours earlier or later) for New Year's Eve, St Patrick's Day and telecasts for special international sporting and cultural events".
-It is rather unfortunate that such a generic response has been received, rather than one that actually considers this application; however the Commission has assumed by this response that there is no objection made.
+In this application, the Delegate of the Director-General exercised discretion and did not require the applicant to advertise the application given the application "was for a limited period of time and given the nature of the matter". - 13.
+It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council.

+- 14. The Commission notes that the Director-General also forwarded a copy of the application to the Northern Territory Police, Fire and Emergency Services ("NTFRS") for comment. - 15.
+With respect to this application; the DOH had "no adverse comment" and the NT Police and NTFRS had "no objection".
+The Coomalie Community Government Council ("CCGC") advised that it had "no adverse comment".